-Most visitors planning a weekend in Nashville spend their time in Downtown Nashville, but there are some fascinating neighborhoods outside of the city center, too.
+Most visitors planning a weekend in Nashville spend their time in Downtown Nashville, but there are some fascinating neighborhoods near the city center, too.
 Curious travelers may want to incorporate some of these districts into their three perfect days in Nashville itinerary!

 As the name indicates, the 12 South district is south of the city.
-The revitalized neighborhood has boutique shops (like Reese Witherspoon’s Draper James), excellent coffee shops (like Frothy Monkey) and heaps of street art murals (like the ‘I Believe in Nashville’ artwork).
+The revitalized neighborhood has boutique shops (like Reese Witherspoon’s Draper James), excellent coffee shops (like Frothy Monkey), chic donut shops (like Five Daughters Bakery) and heaps of street art murals (like the ‘I Believe in Nashville’ artwork).

-One of Nashville’s hippest districts (and one we visit on Day 3 for brunch), the small neighborhood is highlighted by posh eateries, cool bars and fun shops (check out Two Old Hippies!).
+One of Nashville’s hippest districts (and one we visit on Day 3 of our Weekend Itinerary Nashville for brunch), The Gulch is a small neighborhood highlighted by posh eateries, cool bars and fun shops (check out Two Old Hippies!).

 Many travelers are lured to Hillsboro Village to eat at Pancake Pantry (a local breakfast spot since 1961), but the youthful neighborhood also has chic coffee shops (such as Fido), boutique stores and the historic Belcourt Theater.